Named Clinical and Educational Supervisors / GMC Recognition of Trainers

 Appraiser Guide for Secondary Care

-We have produced a document to support both you as educators and your appraisers.
 Your NHS appraisal should consider your entire scope of practice, including any educational roles you undertake.
-This document makes some suggestions as to the type of evidence you might want to include for appraisal and revalidation as an educator.
-The document can be found in the list of pdfs on the right hand side of your screen.
+We have produced a document to support both you as educators and your appraisers, which makes some suggestions as to the type of evidence you might want to include for appraisal and revalidation.

 Related Links